-The origins of the museum collection date back to the year 1878, when the Minstry for Public Works, Trade and Industry issued instructions to the Directorate General for Postal Services for the creation of a postal museum.
+The origins of the museum’s collection date back to 1878, when the Ministry for Public Works, Trade and Industry issued instructions to the Directorate General of the Postal Services to create a postal museum.
 Following these instructions, the latter set up the museum and donated its first thirty pieces.

-Today, the museum's heritage includes a valuable collection of artifacts dating from the 16th century to the present day, including an important collection of stamps from Portugal and almost all of the member countries of the Universal Postal Union (UPU).
+Today, the museum's heritage includes a valuable collection of artefacts ranging from the 16th century to the present day, including an important collection of stamps from Portugal and almost all of the member countries of the Universal Postal Union (UPU).

-The musem's heritage is grouped into large collections to faciliate its organisation and provide the best conditions for its handling, archiving and research.
+The museum’s heritage is grouped into large collections to favour its organisation and provide the best conditions for handling, archiving and research.

-This heritage is divided into three collections: the postal collection; the telecommunications collection; and the art and philatelic collection.
+This heritage is divided into three collections: postal, telecommunications, art and philately.

 The museum's heritage entrusted to the Foundation can be found in:

-- The Museu das Comunicações' permanent exhibition “Overcoming Distance: Five Centuries of Communications in Portugal” and temporary exhibitions;
+- The Communications Museum’s permanent exhibition “Overcoming Distance: Five Centuries of Communications in Portugal” and temporary exhibitions;

-Limited access and maximum security locations equipped with computerised ambient control systems for stabilising temperature and relative humidity conditions correctly.
+Limited access and maximum security locations equipped with computerised environment control systems for stabilising temperature and relative humidity conditions correctly.

-The museum's heritage is catalogued on a computer database permitting consultation of information on each item including a digitised image.
+The museum's heritage is catalogued on a computer database that allows consultation of information on each item including a digitised image.